alvarogarcia7/blog_source/source/_posts/2015-05-05-internal-training-testing-is-hard-just-do-it.markdown

   - article
 ---

-At a client, last week we did an internal training, in the form of a discussion about this article: [Testing is hard - just do it][article]
+At a client, last week I've organized an internal training, in the form of a discussion about this article: [Testing is hard - just do it][article]

 ## Our thoughts